Teach English in Thailand

 – Visit to Buddhist temples or shrines in the area (Khao Tao temple in Hua Hin and Doi Suthep in Chiang Mai)

 Placements will be made all over the country of Thailand in over 100 cities and towns throughout the country.
-Click the map below for an updated list of where we have placed before.
-Each round we are adding even more placements!
+Your students’ ages, class sizes and their English proficiency will also vary from school to school.

 We place teachers once they arrive in Thailand for a number of reasons: